sergfa/spider-bot/README.md

 # spider-bot
-A library and tool to disover web site pages.
+A library and command line utility to disover web site pages.

 #  Installing Haskell